 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"

-- Next, update the package database with the Docker packages from the newly added repo by using following command.
+- Next, update the package database with the Docker packages from the newly added repo using the following command.

 sudo apt update

-- Finally Install docker on ubuntu machine using apt install command.
+- Finally, Install the docker on the ubuntu machine using the apt install command.

 sudo apt install docker-ce